Ifylee/Professional-README-composer/README.md

   To install dependencies, run the following command:

   ```
-  npm i -y inquirer@8.2.4
+  npm i -y

   ```

   ## Usage
   This is a user friendly application.
-To use, simply open the app in the integrated terminal, run the insta command, type node and the filename, answer the questions to auto-populate your README file
+To run this application, open node index.js file in the terminal, answer the prompt questions, click enter and your README file will be auto-populated.

   ## License
     This project is licensed under the MIT license.

   ## Contributing
-  Open for contributions
+  Open for contributions.

   ## Tests
   Run the following command for tests: